Tuning orcharhino

 ~ 70% (e.g. for 700 concurrent downloads in average 9 seconds vs. 2.5 seconds per package)

-When we compared download performance from orcharhino Server vs. from orcharhino Proxy, we have seen only about 5% speedup, but that is expected as orcharhino Proxy’s main benefit is in getting content closer to geographically distributed clients (or clients in different networks) and in handling part of the load orcharhino Server would have to handle itself.
-In some smaller hardware configurations (8 CPUs and 24 GiB), orcharhino Server was not able to handle downloads from more than 500 concurrent clients, while a orcharhino Proxy with the same hardware configuration was able to service more than 1000 and possibly even more.
+When we compared download performance from orcharhino Server vs. from orcharhino Proxy Server, we have seen only about 5% speedup, but that is expected as orcharhino Proxy Server’s main benefit is in getting content closer to geographically distributed clients (or clients in different networks) and in handling part of the load orcharhino Server would have to handle itself.
+In some smaller hardware configurations (8 CPUs and 24 GiB), orcharhino Server was not able to handle downloads from more than 500 concurrent clients, while a orcharhino Proxy Server with the same hardware configuration was able to service more than 1000 and possibly even more.

 Concurrent registrations use case